utdata/rwd-mastery-assignments/billboard-hits/rubric-wb-detailed.md

 This is pretty similar to our last quest, but we need to consider songs only at No. 1 instead of all songs.
 Figure this one out on your own, but consider what we've done for other questions like this.

+## Feel free to explore on your own

+Curious how a specific artist has performed in the Hot 100?
+Feel free to explore the data and look for new stuff.
+Just make sure our assignment tab are well labeled so I can find those.

 ## Make your Workflow public

 - Click on the **Share** button at the top-right of Workbench.